With a 30-year history of success, the Master of Arts in Teaching (MAT) program offers the tools needed to be successful secondary classroom teachers.

 The Schenectady Foundation Scholarship

 The Schenectady Foundation Scholarship is awarded to one student every year.
-The successful candidate will have graduated from Schenectady High School or a high school in Schenectady County.
-The candidate will complete the full-year teaching residency at Schenectady High School and must express intention to pursue a teaching position in the district or in a high need setting.
-The scholarship awardee receives $7,500 in tuition support from the Schenectady Foundation which is matched by Clarkson University.
+The successful candidate has graduated from Schenectady High School or a high school in Schenectady County.
+The candidate must complete the full-year teaching residency at Schenectady High School and express intention to pursue a teaching position in the district or in a high-need setting.
+The scholarship awardee receives $7,500 in tuition support from the Schenectady Foundation, which is matched by Clarkson University.

 Williams Scholarship